Why you shouldn’t let today’s interest rates stop you from going solar

 Even if you’re paying a slightly higher interest rate for a solar loan than you would have last year (if you can’t afford to pay upfront in cash), you’re still gaining valuable savings that don’t come with other big ticket expenditures you might be considering.

-Even though the Federal Reserve held the federal funds rates steady at 5.25% - 5.50% at its December meeting, no one can predict what the Fed will do in the future.
+Although the Federal Reserve lowered the federal funds rates by 50 basis points to 4.75 - 5.25% at its September meeting, no one can predict what the Fed will do in the future.
 Just as trying to time the stock market isn’t a good idea, trying to time interest rates cuts isn’t a smart strategy either.
 Although the Fed gives the market indicators of what it’s likely to do over the course of the year, whether it will ultimately raise or cut rates again is never set in stone.
 Many economic factors, including inflation and the strength of the job market, influence how the Fed behaves when it comes to changing the federal funds rate.
 That’s why it doesn’t make sense to hold off on investing in solar in the hopes that rates might go down.

 “You're losing every dollar that you pay for your electricity right now, so I encourage people not to wait to go solar,” said David Bridge, president of Great Sky Solar, based in Arlington, Mass.
 “We're conditioned to wait for rates to drop, but this way you’re recouping your investment.
 When rates come down, you can still count on the fact that electricity rates are always going to go up.”